klts-io/website/content/en/docs/Intro.md

 Take 1.19 as an example, its stable release is expected to be available on October 28, 2021, but the stable release of 1.19 is not fully compatible with many features of 1.10 to 1.18, and there are countless iterations of development in between.
 If an enterprise rashly upgrades its kernel to 1.19, it is likely to cause production accidents.
 Other new versions such as 1.20 - 1.22 have similar problems.

 The choice of most enterprises today is to stay with earlier versions and not rush to upgrade.
 But the Kubernetes community only maintains the most recent four releases, how can you keep earlier versions safe from the CVE bugs and vulnerabilities that the community may discover from time to time?
 That's where KLTS comes in!
-We provide free maintenance support for earlier versions for up to 3 years.
+We provide free maintenance support for earlier versions for up to three years.

 ## KLTS release cycle {#maint-cycle}
 KLTS currently maintains nine stable releases: 1.10.13, 1.11.10, 1.12.10.
 1.13.12, 1.14.10, 1.15.12, 1.16.15, 1.17.17, 1.18.20.

 If the Kubernetes community finds new CVE vulnerabilities or bugs, the KLTS team will take over those releases that the community has abandoned for maintenance and keep them in a continuous maintenance state.
-The current maintenance cycle for these 9 releases is as follows.
+The current maintenance cycle for these nine releases is as follows.

 ![maintained by KLTS](../whatKLTSdoes.png)